 You can also stream full HD Foxtel on your PC or Mac for the first time with Foxtel Now.
 The service offers Google Chrome support, so you can watch in your browser.
 Or, if you prefer, you can send the video to your Chromecast.

 Coming down the track are apps for Xbox game consoles and smart TVs.
 Until then, the existing Foxtel Play apps will continue to work fine on those devices.
 You’ll just be limited to SD until the new app arrives.

 need not panic about the changes that are happening – they’re all good.
 The channel packs you’re paying for now won’t be changing at all.
 Foxtel Now has adopted those packs as their format as well, so the channels you’re getting now won’t change.
 Aside, of course, from the HD upgrades coming now and in the future.
 There’s no extra charge for HD, either.
 Unlike hardware-installed Foxtel

 , HD is a free bonus for those Foxtel Now customers that want to take advantage of it.

-And with some big events on the way across the channel packs – including, of course, the new season of Game of Thrones – you’ll be able to enjoy them with better picture quality than ever before, across more devices.
+And with some big events on the way across the channel packs – including, of course, everything Game of Thrones – you’ll be able to enjoy them with better picture quality than ever before, across more devices.